qintarra/C-Sharp/Tasks/Exceptions_task/README.md

 - Method of matrices multiplication.
 - Raise exceptions specified in XML comments to class methods (standard and user).

-### The advanced level requires implementation of the following functionality:
+### The Advanced level requires implementation of the following functionality:

+- All completed tasks of Low level.
+- Overloaded operator “+” for matrices addition.
+- Overloaded operator “-” for matrices deduction.
+- Overloaded operator “*” for matrices multiplication.